 Finally, Peter describes the deceptions of false teachers.
 In both their methods and promises they seek to deceive those who like them had once escaped the pollutions of the world.
-But the false teachers are once again enslaved by such pollutions and their last end is worse than the beginning.
-In other words, at the end of the day what do you have.
-Peter's conclusion is that you have nothing.
-The men and their message are both empty bubbles.
-You go after them seeking to have your spiritual thirst quenched but the spring is all dried up.
-According to their pretense, they claim to have been saved.
-However they have returned to the most despicable sin.
-This would be: like a dog eating his own vomit, or a pig which have been washed going back to wallow in the mire.
-(18-22).
+But the false teachers are once again enslaved by such pollutions and their last end is worse than the beginning (18-22).